Mazarine Climate

 Finance, Insurance & Real Estate

-The FIRE sector faces significant hydroclimatic risk over the coming decade — spanning urban drainage, declining groundwater supplies, repricing of cat models, and physical-risk disclosure requirements.
+The F.I.RE. sector faces significant hydroclimatic risk over the coming decade — spanning urban drainage, declining groundwater supplies, repricing of cat models, and physical-risk disclosure requirements.

 Verticals · Finance · Insurance · Real estate